Born:

 2019

-• G. Brock Chisholm inducted into the Canadian Medical Hall of Fame
+G. Brock Chisholm was inducted posthumously into the Canadian Medical Hall of Fame

 Montreal, Québec